Seven flags other than the New Zealand Flag are shown for official purposes in New Zealand:

 The New Zealand Civil Air Ensign

-The New Zealand Civil Air Ensign may be flown on any New Zealand aircraft, licensed aerodrome, or place authorised as an aerodrome.
+The New Zealand Civil Air Ensign may be flown on any New Zealand aircraft, licenced aerodrome, or place authorised as an aerodrome.
 Airlines owning New Zealand aircraft may fly the ensign upon or close to their main office or place of business.

-The New Zealand Civil Air Ensign features a dark blue Latin cross edged with white on a light blue background.
+The New Zealand Civil Air Ensign features a dark-blue Latin, cross-edged with white, on a light-blue background.
 A Union Jack appears in the first quarter and four five-pointed red stars in the lower half of the fly.

 Send any inquiries about the New Zealand Civil Air Ensign to: